nathan-au/fiam-2026-factors/experiments/target_rank/README.md

 Cross-sectional rank targets remove the influence of extreme returns, so the fitted model generalises better and its universe rank IC rises above the raw-target control in at least two model families.
 Mechanism: the raw target's variance is dominated by a few extreme names whose behaviour does not persist (docs/NEGATIVE_RESULT.md).

 ## Research origin
-docs/NEW.md sec 3.1a and shortlist #1 (Cakici & Zaremba, *Getting the Target Right in Return Prediction*: rank targets "roughly doubled returns and Sharpe in large-cap universes"; the repo rank-transforms features but not the target).
-Reddit support is thin (docs/REDDIT_RESEARCH.md sec 5 item 10: r/quant 1c6t9b0 is the only on-topic thread).
+docs/RESEARCH.md Part I sec 3.1a and shortlist #1 (Cakici & Zaremba, *Getting the Target Right in Return Prediction*: rank targets "roughly doubled returns and Sharpe in large-cap universes"; the repo rank-transforms features but not the target).
+Reddit support is thin (docs/RESEARCH.md Part II sec 5 item 10: r/quant 1c6t9b0 is the only on-topic thread).

 ## Implementation
 `build_targets` computes, on universe rows and within each month, (a) the uniform rank mapped to [-1, 1] and (b) the Gaussianised rank `norm.ppf((rank - 0.5)/n)`. `run_wf` is the frozen walk-forward with two changes: the fit target is the transformed target (not winsorised, ranks have no outliers) and validation-IC candidate selection is always against the raw return.
 The control fits the harness's winsorised raw return.